-We believe that our existing capital resources as of March 31, 2021 will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months following our financial statement issuance date.
+We believe that our existing capital resources as of June 30, 2021 will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months following our financial statement issuance date.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 In particular, our operating plan can change, and we may require significant additional capital to fund our operations, including to support the development, commercialization and manufacturing efforts for tenapanor.
 We may seek to obtain such additional capital through debt financings, credit facilities, additional equity offerings and/or strategic collaborations.
 We currently have no unutilized credit facility or committed sources of capital, and there can be no assurances that such sources of capital will be available to us when needed or on acceptable terms.
 There are numerous risks and uncertainties associated with research, development and commercialization initiatives, and actual results could vary materially as a result of a number of factors, many of which are outside of our control.
-Our future capital requirements are difficult to forecast and will depend on many factors, including:
+Failure to raise sufficient capital when needed or generate product revenue will further impact our ability to pursue our business strategies and could require us to further delay, scale back or discontinue one or more of our product development programs, commercialization efforts, or other aspects of our business plans.